-Ob taining a read lock: Obt taining a write lock: 1.
-Call create () to create a node with pathname "locknode/read-".
-This is the lock node use later in the protocol.
-Make sure to set both the sequence and ephemeral flags.
-1. Call create () to create a node with pathname "locknode/write-".
+Obtaining a write lock:

+- 1. Call create() to create a node with pathname "\locknode\/write-".
 This is the lock node spoken of later in the protocol.
-Make sure to set both sequence and ephemeral flags.
-2. Call getChildren() on the lock node without setting the watch flag - this is important, as it avoids the herd effect.
-2. Call getChildren() on the lock node without setting the watch flag - this is important, as it avoids the herd effect.
-3. If there are no children with a pathname starting with "write-" and having a lower sequence number than the node created in step 1, the client has the lock and can exit the protocol.
-If there are no children with a lower sequence number than the node created in step 1, the client has the lock and the client exits the protocol.
-Call exists(), with watch flag set, on the node 4.
-Otherwise, call exists (), with watch flag, set on the node in lock directory with pathname staring with "write-" having the next lowest sequence number.
-5. with the pathname that has the next lowest sequence number.
-If exists() returns false , goto step 2 .
-Otherwise, wait for a notification for the pathname from the 5.
-If exists() returns false, goto step 2. previous step before going to step 2.
-6. Otherwise, wait for a notification for the pathname from the previous step before going to
+Make sure to set both sequence and ephemeral flags. - 2.
+Call getChildren() on the lock node without setting the watch flag this is important, as it avoids the herd effect. - 3.
+If there are no children with a lower sequence number than the node created in step 1, the client has the lock and the client exits the protocol. - 4.
+Call exists(), with watch flag set, on the node with the pathname that has the next lowest sequence number. - 5.
+If exists() returns false, goto step 2.
+Otherwise, wait for a notification for the pathname from the previous step before going to step 2.

+Otherwise, wait for a notification for the pathname from the previous step before going to step 2